Statutory Durable Power of Attorney

 Directive to Physicians and Family or Surrogates (Living Will)

+Although technically not a power of attorney, an Advance Directive is another important piece in your estate plan.
 In your Directive, or Living Will, you are not appointing a person to make end of life decisions for you.
 Instead, you are deciding whether you would want extraordinary means taken to save your life if you are diagnosed with a terminal or an irreversible condition, and you would need such life sustaining treatment to stay alive.
 This document puts your choices in writing, so that if such a time comes, your family and healthcare practitioners are aware of your wishes and can honor them.